HEmile/juggl/README.md

 </p>

 ## Juggl
 Juggl is a completely interactive, stylable and expandable graph view for [Obsidian](https://obsidian.md).
-It is designed as an advanced 'local' graph view called the 'workspace', where you can juggle all your thoughts with ease.
-With Juggl, you can navigate Obsidian through a beautiful graph!
+It is designed as an advanced 'local' graph view called the 'workspace', where you can juggle all your thoughts with ease: By navigating your vault through a beautiful graph!

 For example, you can select what parts of the graph to expand, to make sure there is never too much information on the screen.
-You will have complete control over the style of your graph using the powerful [Cytoscape.js library](https://js.cytoscape.org):
-Juggl has a useful styling pane nodes colors, shapes, sizes, and icons.
+You will have complete control over the style of your graph using the powerful [Cytoscape.js library](https://js.cytoscape.org): Juggl has a useful styling pane nodes colors, shapes, sizes, and icons.
 This helps you get an immediate overview over what the content of each node is.

 ![](https://raw.githubusercontent.com/HEmile/juggl/main/juggl/resources/juggl_trailer.gif)